GoGL3/GoGL3.github.io/_posts/2021-03-11-faster_rcnn.md

 ![2021-03-11-faster4](/assets/2021-03-11-faster4.png)

 Thus the regression layer outputs 4k coordinates of k bounding boxes and the classification layer does 2k values that estimate the probabiltity whether an object exists for each anchor box.
+Since we adopt RPN to predict region proposals, we only focus on 2k classification scores.
+Reducing the overlapped area between anchors, we implement non-maximum suppression (like bottom-up approach in selective search that we covered [here](https://gogl3.github.io/computer%20vision/fast_rcnn/)) based on classification scores and set the IoU threshold to be 0.7, leaving around only 2000 region proposals for each image.

 Then the left procedure is the same as Fast R-CNN; processing RoI pooling where inputs to be the whole image and the predicted bounding boxes (by RPN in Faster R-CNN but selective search in Fast R-CNN) and run through FC layers.